BorgwardtLab/fMRI_Cubical_Persistence/README.md

 You will find numerous generated files such as a summary statistics and embeddings in this repository.
 The raw fMRI data, however, are too large to be easily re-distributed here.
-Please access them to under https://openneuro.org/datasets/ds000228/versions/1.0.0.
+Please access them under https://openneuro.org/datasets/ds000228/versions/1.0.0.

 The following instructions demonstrate how to use the package and how to